Mercy Black: Plot

-As a teenager, Marina Hess and Rebecca Cline stabbed a classmate because Marina believed a ghost called Mercy Black would cure her mother's illness.
+As a teenager, Marina Hess and Rebecca Cline stabbed a classmate.
+The attack was motivated by Marina's belief that the sacrifice to a ghost called Mercy Black would cure her mother's illness.

 Fifteen years later, Marina is released from a psychiatric hospital to her sister, Alice.
-To Marina's dismay, urban legends about Mercy Black have spread on the internet.
-Alice's son, Bryce, soon becomes obsessed with Mercy Black.
-While facing her past to help Bryce avoid the same fate, Marina questions whether Mercy Black is merely a delusion of her own creation.
-When she goes to visit Rebecca to talk about what happened when they were children, she discovers that Rebecca attempted to hang herself and is now in a catatonic state.
-When looking around Rebecca's room, Marina discovers an old map and Rebecca attacks her.
+To Marina's dismay, urban legends about Mercy Black have spread on the internet, and was an obsession of Bryce, Alice's son.

+While facing her past to help Bryce avoid the same fate, Marina questions whether Mercy Black is merely her own delusion.
+Visiting Rebecca, Marina discovers that Rebecca is now in a catatonic state, following an attempt to hang herself.
+Looking around Rebecca's room, Marina discovers an old map.
+She hallucinates Rebecca attacking her.

-Bryce is brought home by the librarian after tearing up library books.
-When he is involved in an incident with his "friend," he says "she told me to do it".
-Meanwhile, Marina follows the map through the woods, discovering old clues along the way that lead to a nuclear fallout shelter.
+At school, Bryce's actions become increasingly erratic.
+When questioned about incident with his friend, he says "she told me to do it".

+Meanwhile, Marina follows the map through the woods, eventually reaching a nuclear fallout shelter.
 Inside, she finds "the book you cannot read" and remembers that they created Mercy Black.
 While Marina now believes that Mercy never existed, Bryce falls deeper into the delusion.
 While alone in the house, Bryce and Alice have an encounter with Mercy Black, leading to Alice falling over the stair rail.
 After Marina arrives, Mercy Black attacks her.
 When Bryce flees out the door, he runs straight into the arms of the librarian, who turns out to be Lily Bellows, the girl Marina and Rebecca intended to sacrifice.

-Lily is angry that she lived and Marina didn't finish her off as she promised.
-She admits to hurting people to make Marina remember but Marina tells her that they made Mercy up.
+Lily, consumed by the delusion, expresses anger that Marina didn't kill her as promised, then suppressed the memory.
+She admits to hurting people to make Marina remember but Marina insists that they made Mercy up.
 Lily stabs Marina and threatens to slit Bryce's throat.
-Marina tackles and begins choking her but releases her.
+Marina overpowers Lily and begins choking her, but releases her.
 Bryce then stabs Lily in the eye and says "I made a promise" as Mercy Black appears behind him.